-Click through to see dumb expenses you need to slash from your budget now — and see how you can save thousands of dollars.
+Click through to see dumb expenses you need to slash from your budget — and how you can save thousands of dollars.

 1. Streaming Services

-Streaming services like Netflix and Hulu can seem like a dream come true.
-The services are much cheaper than a cable TV package, and you can get original programming as well.
-But the costs can add up.
+Streaming services like Netflix and Hulu might seem like a dream come true.
+The services are much cheaper compared to a cable TV package, and you can get original programming as well.
+But, the costs still add up.

-Netflix Premium charges $13.99 per month, Hulu with Live TV runs $39.99 per month and Amazon Prime Video costs $12.99 per month.
-If you bundle all these together, you’re paying a lot every year for these seemingly inexpensive services.
+Netflix Premium charges $13.99 per month, Hulu with Live TV bills $39.99 per month and Amazon Prime Video costs $12.99 per month.
+If you bundle everything together, you end up paying a lot every year for these seemingly inexpensive services.

 2. Phone Games